ragsns/javaone-cloudfoundry-hol/ex2/README.md

 If you browse the URL from the output above you should be able to see a heat map that is not yet active since we've not connected a service.
 You will also notice a message "No RabbitMQ service bound - streaming is not active" indicating that the RabbitMQ service is not hooked up the application, yet.

 You can get the application logs with the following command.
-We will sibsequently connect to a log provider such as papertrail or splunk.
+We will subsequently connect to a log provider such as papertrail or splunk.

 ```
 cf logs pcfdemo